remys89/Capgemini/README.md

 Play around a bit with the busybox container, then leave it by typing exit.
 You know how to basicly deploy a container now, let's go a little bit more indept.

+**NOTE: If you are starting a container with the logging visible, don't exit it.
+Just open a new Putty session to the docker container to see your container running and continue doing docker commands.**

 ## Deploying a website

 Everybody knows wordpress.
 To show you, for example, how easy it is to deploy a new wordpress website, we will use the power of our docker host. **Let's go !**